jlesage/docker-handbrake/README.md

      echo 'CORE_PATTERN' | sudo tee /proc/sys/kernel/core_pattern
      ```
      Where `CORE_PATTERN` is the template that defines the naming of core dump
      files.
-For example, to set the files in the config folder for easy
+For example, to set the files in the configuration volume of the
-     retrieval, use the pattern `/config/core.%e.%t`.
+     container (for easy retrieval from the host), use the pattern
+     `/config/core.%e.%t`.

+     **NOTE**: Because a core file contains the complete memory layout of an
+     application, it is created with restrictive permissions.
+If another user
+     other than the one used to run HandBrake needs to access
+     the core file, permissions must be changed by executing
+     `chmod a+r CORE`, where `CORE` is the path to the core file.

      **NOTE**: Since the core dump files pattern is shared between the host and
      the container, you may want to revert to the original pattern once